-HCPA monitors and examines high-stakes and classroom day in order to provide high-quality classroom instruction to all students.
+HCPA monitors and examines high-stakes and classroom data in order to provide high-quality classroom instruction to all students.
 Based on the specific practices needed, this is done with a focused long-range plan that includes specific timelines and milestones for collecting and reviewing data points that will inform professional development and needed coaching practices.

 High-stakes data is compiled by our District Assessment Coordinator in formats that are used by the leadership team to make conclusions about trends and student needs.
-Classroom data is compiled through several of the school's assessment systems such as Schoology, FastBridge, etc. High-stakes and classroom data is reviewed by the leadership team for analysis and action planning on a weekly basis, and teachers get support from weekly coaching and PLCs on interpreting data to make informed instructional decisions.
+Classroom data is compiled through several of the school's assessment systems such as FastBridge, Viewpoint, etc. High-stakes and classroom data is reviewed by the leadership team for analysis and action planning, and teachers receive support from administration, coaches and teams through Team Data Meetings and PLC's.

-Effectiveness of the coaches and fidelity to the implementation will be informed by internally developed milestones that are based on student data and current needs assessments.
-These improvement goals ensure continual and significant progress in student achievement.
+Effectiveness of the coaches and fidelity to the implementation of the Science of Reading will be informed by Drivers Best Practices Assessment (DBPA) taken every 6 months.
+Additional details on HCPA's work with the Science of Reading is described in later sections.
+Improvement goals created ensure continual and significant progress in student achievement.